gaehlerm/SoftwareEngineering/README.md

 ### Sketches

 Making sketches and diagrams may help you finding ways to refactor your code.
 This doesn’t have to be UML diagrams.
 It can be anything that helps you understand your code.
-It can be some kind of temporal behavior or what Feathers called a “scratch refactoring”.
+It can be some kind of temporal behavior or what Feathers called a “scratch refactoring".
 Basically, a draft code that shows how the final code could roughly look like without considering all the details that make real refactoring so hard.
 These are all tools that help you understand your code better and make it easier to write the actual refactoring code.

 // Add the temporal graph from Evans?